 - Consider a nicely fitted sportcoat/blazer to finish the look.

 - Whether or not you’re a mechanic make sure your nails are clean and short.

 - Get a haircut if you need one a few days before your date.
 If you’re going bald, embrace it and shave it all off.
 So many women prefer a sexy bald head over the “older man” hair on the sides and bald on top.

 - Be sure to look in the mirror for any extra hair around your ears, nose, and neck to look nicely groomed.

-- Make sure your breath is sweet and fresh and bring a supply breath mints.
+- Make sure your breath is sweet and fresh and just in case, bring a supply of breath mints.
 Nothing kills the second date more than bad breath.

 There are some key things that women look at when they meet a man on a first date: their eyes, hands, teeth, and shoes!

 - Don’t wear sloppy, wrinkled clothes or clothes that smell like they sat wet for a while before drying.

 - Much like animals we humans are very much attracted to each other’s natural scent; and whatever you do don’t bathe in cologne.
 Your date may not like your cologne or worse she may be allergic and even be nauseated by strong perfumes.

 - Do not chew with your mouth open or crunch on gum noisily.